This web page is also available in 日本語.

 Yash now fully supports POSIX.1-2008 (IEEE Std 1003.1, 2016 Edition) except for the limitations listed in README.

 Yash is stable.
-A maintenance update is released every three months or so.
+Maintenance updates are released once or twice a year.
 For the change history, see NEWS.

-The source code is versioned in the Subversion repository and mirrored on GitHub.
+The source code is versioned in the Git repository and mirrored on GitHub.

 Yash is supposed to build and run on any POSIX.1-2001 environment with the Software Development Utilities and the C-Language Development Utilities options.
-Currently, yash is mainly tested on Fedora, macOS, and Cygwin.
+Currently, yash is mainly tested on Fedora.

 The source tarball can be downloaded from the release page (or the release list).